serversideup/docker-php/README.md

 **Wait...
 Isn't Docker supposed to be a "single process per container"?** Yes, that's what it's like in a perfect world.
 Unfortunately PHP isn't like that.
 You need both a web server and a PHP-FPM server to see your files in order for your application to load.

-We follow the [S6 Overlay Philosophy](https://github.com/just-containers/s6-overlay#the-docker-way) on how we can still get a single, disposable, and repetable image of our application out to our servers.
+We follow the [S6 Overlay Philosophy](https://github.com/just-containers/s6-overlay#the-docker-way) on how we can still get a single, disposable, and repeatable image of our application out to our servers.

 # Environment Variables
 We like to customize our images on a per app basis using environment variables.
 Look below to see what variables are available and what their defaults are.
 You can easily override them in your own docker environments ([see Docker's documentation](https://docs.docker.com/compose/environment-variables/#set-environment-variables-in-containers)).